dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >>>>**Period type**: "Months"
 >>>>**Selected Periods**: "Last 12 month"
 >
->**MSR DV 23 - Monthly Stock Reporting / Stock coverage time / absolute / Last 12 months / Health facility / By item / Pivot table**
+>**MSR - Stock coverage time - Pivot table**
->This report displays a Pivot table by item with the coverage time (stock on hand divided by stock distributed during the last month) for the past 12 months.
-A blank field is shown, if either the stock on hand or the stock distribution for a month is zero.
 >
 >**Visualization type**: select "Pivot table"
+>**Name \(*)**: "MSR - Stock coverage time - Pivot table"
->**Name \(*)**: "MSR DV 23 - Monthly Stock Reporting / Stock coverage time / absolute / Last 12 months / Health facility / By item / Pivot table"
+>**Description**: "MSR DV 23 - Monthly Stock Reporting / Stock coverage time / absolute / Last 12 months / Health facility / Pivot table
+This report displays a Pivot table by item with the coverage time (stock on hand divided by stock distributed during the last month) for the past 12 months.
+A blank field is shown, if either the stock on hand or the stock distribution for a month is zero."
 >>**Columns**
 >>>**Period**: "Relative periods"
 >>>>**Period type**: "Months"